John Benbow: Appointment to the West Indies

-Benbow was made commander-in-chief of the King's ships in the West Indies on 9 March 1698 and instructed to tackle the issue of piracy.
+Benbow was made commander-in-chief of the King's ships in the West Indies on 9 March 1698, and instructed to tackle the issue of piracy.
 He sailed in November, the first leg taking him from Portsmouth to Madeira.
-Sailing under his protection from the Salé pirates was Paramore, under Edmond Halley, then sailing to the North Atlantic to carry out experiments to observe magnetic variations.
+Sailing under his protection from the Salé Rovers was Paramore, under Edmond Halley, then sailing to the North Atlantic to carry out experiments to observe magnetic variations.
 Benbow finally reached Barbados in February 1699, and moved to the Spanish Main aboard his flagship, the 60-gun HMS Gloucester.
 He threatened the governor of Cartagena with a blockade, and so compelled him to restore two English merchant ships that he had detained.
 These ships had been intended to take part in an expedition against the Scottish Darién scheme.
 Without the ships, this became impossible and the colonists were saved for the time being.
-This was counter to the English government's desire to see the end of the Scottish colonising efforts, and in June Benbow and the other West Indies governors received orders "not to assist the Scotch colony in Darien."
+This was counter to the English government's desire to see the end of the Scottish colonising efforts, and in June Benbow and the other West Indies governors received orders "not to assist the Scotch colony in Darien".

 Benbow then sailed as far north as Newfoundland in order to drive the pirates away, but they evaded capture.
 Benbow returned to England in the summer of 1700, and was appointed to the command of a fleet in the Downs.
 Benbow served there until summer 1701, under the command of Admiral Sir George Rooke.
 He was promoted to rear-admiral of the red on 14 April, followed by vice-admiral of the blue on 30 June.
 He then flew his flag in the 70-gun HMS Breda.